 Now aware that something might be up, Allan responded to an offer of a Free Initial Assessment with the team at Get Claims Advice, rather than trying to go it alone with a complaint letter template.

 Familiar with the sort of advice Allan had received, the team quickly identified that Allan may have a claim and could be owed compensation for having been told to give up his army pension and make a risky investment.

-Get Claims Advice gathered the information from the relevant parties such as SIPP providers and his former pension companies, and set about building Allan’s claim with experience, knowledge and strategy on a No Win – No Fee* basis.
+Get Claims Advice gathered the information from the relevant parties such as SIPP providers and his former pension companies, and set about building Allan’s claim with experience, knowledge and strategy all with no upfront costs.